-One of the reasons for the reduction in west coast ports is carriers moving freight to east coast ports.
-The east coast ports became more attractive after the congestion months ago created a logjam in west coast ports.
-What is interesting is that east coast ports are also facing a reduction in container imports.
+One of the reasons for the reduction in West Coast ports is carriers moving freight to East Coast ports.
+The East Coast ports became more attractive after the congestion months ago created a logjam in West Coast ports.
+What is interesting is that East Coast ports are also facing a reduction in container imports.
 The drop is leading many to speculate that imports will reach pre-pandemic levels.
 However, it may be too soon to predict how inflation will impact the international shipping industry in the coming weeks.
 The vessels that left ports overseas on the trans-Pacific are expected to reach the U.S. by June.

 The Impact of Inflation